mcastill79/istio-otel/README.md

 # Enable New Relic Observability of Istio Metrics and Traces with Otel

-This repo contains the assets to deploy an otel operator, a target allocator and the otel collector, to scrape istio metrics, process Istio traces and export both to New Relic
+This repo contains an example of the assets required to deploy an otel operator, a target allocator and the otel collector, to scrape istio metrics, process Istio traces and export both to New Relic.

 ```
 Some of the sections here are as a reference only (i.e. Installation of Minikube, Installation of Istio, Demo profile and sample application).